ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step10.md

 Add this within the `ion-toolbar` in the header of each page other than `tabs.page.html`.
 Don't worry about the red squiggly line under `openUserPreferences()`.
 We will fix that next.

-Each page class will need code like this:
+The class for each page we just updated will need code like this:

 ```TypeScript
   async openUserPreferences(): Promise<void> {